 Better yet, sFlow is supported on a wide range of vendors' devices, making it all the more likely that you may already have sFlow compatible devices on your network ready to go as is.

 Although sFlow does come with its own limitations, most notable of it being a ‘sample'-based technology and thus losing out on some level of granularity, it does none the less provide an excellent level of information for analyzing network flow packets.

-Top sFlow Collection and Analysis Tools & Software
+Top sFlow Collection & Analysis Tools & Software of 2019:

 1. SolarWinds NTA